AgileLens/AgileLensUtilityNodes/README.md

   Identical to the normal Print String node, but looks to the Debug Subsystem to see if it should fire.

 ![image](https://github.com/AgileLens/AgileLensUtilityNodes/assets/72276215/0e36c39a-b67e-4b00-a957-e63ae24a705c)

+___

+## RefreshSourceCode.bat
+Batch file that will delete the Binaries/Intermediate/Saved folders, regenerate the project solution, and then build the project.
+1. Place the .bat file in the root of your project folder (where the .uproject is located)
+2. Run .bat file